kelelexu/DeepLearning4UTI/README.md

 ## Contributing

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Please feel free to pull requests, email Kele Xu (kelele.xu@gmail.com) or join our chats to add links.
 I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could vote for them by adding 👍 to them.

 ## License